-The course, five weeks long, will be a part of a research project concerning Viking Trade and Manufacturing, carried out from 14th of July to the 15th of August.
+The course, five or six weeks long, is part of a research project concerning Viking Trade and Manufacturing, carried out in july and August 2015 from.
+The exact dating will be presented towards the end of the year 2014, but will in general be from around mid July to mid August.
 The field course is RPA certified, and includes extensive field work, mixed with lab work on artefacts, phosphate mapping, landscape analyses and GIS mapping, as a part of the research project.
 The participants will also be directly involved in making a scientific report of some of the results from the excavation, connected to the aim of the project.
 For further information about assessment components, please read this document.

 Working days are from Monday to Friday, with time for excursion to Gotland's rich heritage, or just relaxing, at weekends.
 At least 2 lectures per week on various subjects, from practical work in the field or laborative matters, to theoretical discussions of different matters will be included, not at least connected to the main aim of the project.
 The lectures are given mainly by lecturers from Uppsala University and Stockholm University.
 A visit to the regional museum of Gotland, with its rich Viking Heritage, is included in the programme.